-Every day many of us wake up, travel to work and spend most of our time focused on our daily work routine.
+Every day many of us wake up, travel to work, and spend most of our time focused on our daily work routine.
 But every so often the unexpected happens.
 Nobody expects an emergency or disaster, especially one that personally affects them, their employees, and their business.
 Yet the simple truth is that emergencies and disasters can strike anyone, anytime, anywhere.
-Therefore you need an evacuation plan in place so that you and your employees can evacuate calmly when you least expect it.
+You and your employees may have to evacuate your premises when you least expect it.

-The best way to protect yourself and the business is to expect the unexpected and develop a well thought out evacuation plan to guide you when immediate action is required.
+The best way to protect yourself and the business is to expect the unexpected and develop a well-thought-out emergency evacuation plan to guide you when immediate action is required.
 A workplace emergency is an unforeseen situation that has the potential to threaten you, fellow employees, customers, the public; disrupts or shuts down your operations; or causes physical or environmental damage.
-Make sure you have tested the evacuation plan, that it works and that everyone understands the plan, as during evacuations there is often chaos and a rush and scramble to get out of the potential danger?
+Make sure you have tested the evacuation plan, that it works and that everyone understands the plan, as during evacuations there is often chaos and a rush and scramble to get out of the potential danger.

 - Reduce damage to buildings, stock, and equipment;

 What is the difference between an evacuation plan and emergency plan?

 An emergency plan is a company’s overall policy indicating what to do in the event of any number of emergencies such as a fire emergency, flood, or even structural.
 The evacuation plan forms part of the emergency plan and must include a way to alert all employees to evacuate or take other action, and how to report emergencies.

 When the emergency arises, your health and safety response team must know what to do and how to lead the evacuation plan and provide calm during the chaos.
 For them to be confident and proficient in evacuation regulations and by-laws and best evacuation planning practice, they should have completed an accredited evacuation planning training course and practise actual evacuation drills regularly, ideally twice a year.